ylab-hi/ScanITD/README.md

 output_vcf_filename_prefix        :specify the prefix of the output vcf file
 ```
 The name of the output VCF file will be __prefix__.itd.vcf
+The __Test__ directory contains files and scripts for testing the installation.

 License
 ----------------